Congenital Anomolies - Lid Disorders

 - An accessory row of lashes growing from the meibomian orifices or posteriorly

-- The lashes are thinner, shorter, less pigmented and commonly well tolerated
+- The lashes are thinner, shorter, less pigmented and often well tolerated

 Euryblepharon